Amherst-College-Loeb-Center/Tech-Industry-Resources/README.md

 ## Contributing

 We welcome contributions to this repository.
-If you have any additional resources, tips, or corrections, please feel free to open an issue or submit a pull request (PR).
+If you have any additional resources, tips, or corrections, please feel free to open an issue or submit a pull request (PR) after contributing in your own branch.

 We thank Harith Khawaja & Emily Masten for preparing the initial tech-pack in 2019.
 This resource builds upon that, and updates it to be relevant for the current timeframe.